 The Plan's Benefit Plans Administrative and Investment Committees control and manage the operation of the Plan.
-State Street Bank and Trust Company ("State Street" or the "Trustee") serves as the Trustee of the Plan.
+State Street Bank and Trust Company ("State Street" or the "Trustee") serves as Trustee of the Plan.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974, as amended ("ERISA").

-The Plan holds an interest in the Northrop Grumman Defined Contribution Plans Master Trust (the "DC Master Trust") through the non-participant directed retirement account ("FSSP Retirement Account") and the participant directed savings account ("FSSP Savings Account").
-It also holds investments in a short-term investment fund at the Trustee.
+All of the Plan investments are participant directed.
+The Plan holds an interest in the Northrop Grumman Defined Contribution Plans Master Trust (the "DC Master Trust").
+It also holds investments in a short-term investment fund at the Trustee, and participant-directed brokerage accounts held in the Fidelity Brokerage Services LLC BrokerageLink Account ("BrokerageLink Account").